 Vertical hanging shoulder straps create some challenges.
 Vertical shoulder straps notoriously slide off the shoulder, sometimes suddenly with possible disastrous results, and padded shoulder straps migrate forward and backward frequently requiring annoying adjustment to restore their position.

 Why not use an adjustable strap which encircles the upper torso which attaches to the vertical strap at the front and at the back side to hold the shoulder strap on the shoulder and in position?
 This concept would let existing customers continue to use their BosStrap Sliding Sling strap and add a second camera to the new strap when they needed to.

 In addition, if I used connectors that could be reversible, the strap could be used on the left or right shoulder.
 The vertical strap with reversible connectors on the chest strap satisfies Point 4 (use on the left or right side).
 In fact two Vertical Side Slides could be worn simultaneously; another way to satisfy Point 1!

 Point 2 (eliminate camera and binocular strap interference) is satisfied because the new Side Slide design does not obstruct anything carried around your neck.
 It allows complete independence of the camera when carrying a binocular, a GPS, a light meter, or even a second light weight camera (Point 1 again) that you may carry around your neck.

 Point 3 (diagonal strap neck and/or shoulder discomfort or unflattering look) is satisfied because the weight of your camera is directed vertically downward.
-There are no strong side forces to cause discomfort.
-And for that small percentage of 50% of us, a Side Slide may feel better that a diagonal strap.
+There are no strong side (diagonal) forces to cause discomfort.
+And for many a Side Slide may feel better that a diagonal strap.